sipcapture/hepipe.js/README.md

 </pre>

 ### Configure
-Add your HEP server details, tell HEPIPE to start watching logs and how to match/extract its correlation IDs from them  _(regex)_
+Application parameters for HEP and LOGS monitoring in ```config.js```

+Each entry in LOGS defines a log path and a _(regex)_ rule to match/extract the proper correlation ID from each row

 #### Example Log: NGCP
 ```